scartasegna/hado/readme.md

 - An AWS account where all resources will be deployed
 - Terraform installed in you pc
 - A firts image of the app already built and ready to be tagged and uploaded
+- [Create an OpenID provider for the repo in AWS] (https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/).
+- Create a policy for the role allowing to push images to ECR and update the ECS task

 Project structure: